 Field name restrictions¶

-Django places only two restrictions on model field names:
+Django places some restrictions on model field names:

 A field name cannot be a Python reserved word, because that would result in a Python syntax error.
 For example: